 The Queensland Family and Child Commission (QFCC) is committed to protecting young Queenslanders from online dangers.

 The QFCC established the Out of the Dark (OOTD) program in response to the 2015 Queensland Organised Crime Commission of Inquiry (Byrne Report) to address internet-related child sexual abuse.
 The Byrne Report acknowledged that the proliferation of new and emerging information and communication technologies has increasingly exposed children and young people to risks and harms in the online environment.
-Out of the Dark aims to build community awareness and promote behaviours that prevent, recognise and respond to online grooming.
-Due to ever-advancing technology, protecting children and young people from online sexual exploitation requires a multi-layered approach.

 Through Out of the Dark, QFCC collaborates with key agencies including Queensland Police Service’s Task Force Argos, the Deaprtment of Education, the Office of the eSafety Commissioner, yourtown and Bravehearts to amplify messages that aim to educate children, young people and their parents about how to recognise, prevent and respond to online child sexual grooming.